 Usually less than 6 months, although some files may take longer.

 No one can guarantee success.
 However, we believe that our comprehensive approach maximizes your chances for success.

 C-462 received royal assent on May 29, 2014.
 At this time, no one knows who will be covered by the Act and who will not.
 No one knows what the fee caps will be or how they will function.
 This law depends upon regulations.
 The public consultation process concerning the drafting of the relevant regulations took place in the fall of 2014.
-The Draft Regulation are expected to be published in early to mid – 2017 and they will be open for public and industry comment at that time.
-We will probably not know the actual requirements of the Act until late 2017 early 2018 when the Regulations are finalized and the law comes into effect.
+The Draft Regulations are expected to be published in early to mid – 2020 and they will be open for public and industry comment at that time.
+We will probably not know the actual requirements of the Act until late 2019 to early 2020 when the Regulations are finalized and the law comes into effect.

 Our Contingency Fee Agreements currently charge the lesser of the agreed upon contingency fee or one set by an Act of Parliament.
 Therefore if a fee cap is established during the tenure of a client’s business relationship and it is lower than the agreed upon fee, the client is entitled to the lower amount.
 We feel that this is only fair and equitable solution when there is no specific guidance from the Federal Government in this respect.